kurron/docker-nomad/README.md

 #Troubleshooting

+##Networking
+Nomad is a Docker scheduling tool and must communicate with agents and peers.
+The simplest way to ensure that the Docker networking setup is not interfering with that communication is to use `host` networking.

 ##User Account
 The image assumes that the account running the continer will have a user and group id of 1000:1000.
 This allows the container to save files in your home directory and keep the proper permissions.